Using Audience Builder

 - Save as Smart List – The Smart List will perpetually update to include the users who match the filter criteria.

 - Generate Natural List – Create a Natural List of all users who currently match the audience you have defined according to your filters.
+Only a new query can be saved as a Natural List.

 - Snapshot Report – Generate a report about the matching users, with insight into their geography, interests, activity, engagement, and more.